 Michael Fenstermacher.
 Mr. Fenstermacher is a Managing Director at HPS and Co-Head of NorthAmerican Core Senior Lending.
 Prior to joining HPS in 2008, Mr. Fenstermacher was an Associate at JPMorgan's Leveraged Finance Group, where he originated, underwrote and distributed high yield bonds and leveraged loans.
 During his four years with JPMorgan, Mr. Fenstermacher specialized in financial sponsor transactions.
-Prior to joining JPMorgan, Mr. Fenstermacher spent two years at Bank One as a Credit Analyst in the Automotive and Financial Institutions groups.
-Mr. Fenstermacher holds a BS from Indiana University with a concentration in Finance.
+Prior to joining JPMorgan, Mr. Fenstermacher specialized in financial sponsor transactions.
+Prior to joining JPMorgan, Mr. Fenstermacher holds a BS from Indiana University with a concentration in Finance.